1987 NSWRL season: Second half

 A brief hope of a fightback loomed after an ingeniously constructed "trojan horse" move by Canberra.
 Chris O'Sullivan went down "injured" after being tackled and then miraculously popped up in the next passage of play to take the inside pass from Ivan Henjak and score.
 With Meninga off the ground, Gary Belcher converted to narrow the scores to 16-8.

 Ron Gibbs' return from the head-bin helped snap the Sea Eagles out of their complacency.
 Daley's tackle on Canberra replacement Terry Regan and Dale Shearer's try-saving tackle on Ashley Gilbert three minutes from full-time ended any chance of a Canberra fightback.
 Paul Vautin led the charge back up-field with Hasler being bundled into the corner post after a run-around movement with O'Connor.
 The Manly centre also had a try taken off him just minutes after his previous try when Mick Stone ruled a pass from Cliff Lyons had gone forward.

 Right on full-time, O'Connor landed his fifth goal from five attempts after the Raiders were penalised in front of their own posts for being offside after a tap-kick restart.
 The 18-8 scoreline was a fair indication of Manly's supremacy on the day and a just result considering the Sea Eagles' consistency throughout the year.
 Manly captain Paul Vautin said on the presentation dias "Canberra almost produced a fairytale finish, but unfortunately the last couple of pages were ripped out... we were the best team today and we had been all year."

 Manly became the first team other than Canterbury-Bankstown or Parramatta to win the premiership during the 1980s (Manly had been beaten grand finalists in 1982 and 1983, losing both times to Parramatta).
 Manly centre Darrell Williams also became the first ever New Zealander to win the Sydney premiership while Vautin remains as of 2024 the only Queenslander to captain the Sea Eagles to a premiership win.

-For Manly coach Bob Fulton, premiership glory in a nine-year coaching career was finally achieved.
-For the dual Canberra coaches it marked a milestone.
-It was a sad ending to the long club coaching career of Don Furner, the man who brought Canberra into the competition.
-For his partner Wayne Bennett, the tactician behind the side, it was a disappointing exit but another door was about to open on his own stellar coaching career with the Brisbane Broncos and a continuing career as Queensland Origin coach.
+Bob Fulton won his first premiership as a coach following a nine-year tenure.
+The game marked the conclusion of Don Furner's club coaching career, having overseen Canberra's entry into the league.
+Co-coach Wayne Bennett subsequently departed to coach the Brisbane Broncos while continuing his role with the Queensland State of Origin team.